angrbrd/hyperledger-fabric-basics/README.md

 ## Overview

-This tutorial was presented as the demo at All Things Open 2016 conference to accompany my talk found [here](All_Things_Open_v10262016.pdf).
+This tutorial was presented as part of my presentation at All Things Open 2016 conference.
+My presentation focused on blockchain applications, and specifically, getting started with building an application with [Hyperledger Fabric](https://github.com/hyperledger/fabric).
+You can take a look at the presentation slides [here](All_Things_Open_v10262016.pdf).

-The goal of this tutorial is to show you how to get started writing applications and chaincode (smart contracts) for the [Hyperledger](https://www.hyperledger.org/) Fabric network in your local development environment.
-If you are looking for more information on Hyperledger Fabric and interested to contribute to the project, a good place to start is the [official documentation](http://hyperledger-fabric.readthedocs.io/en/latest/).
+The goal of this tutorial is to show you how to get started writing applications and chaincode (smart contracts) for the [Hyperledger](https://www.hyperledger.org/) Fabric network in your local development environment (as opposed to developing against a remote network).
+If you are looking for more information on Hyperledger Fabric and are interested to contribute to the project, a good place to start is the [official documentation](http://hyperledger-fabric.readthedocs.io/en/latest/).

 **Note:** The following instructions were written and tested on a Mac.
 Instructions may vary slightly if you run on a Windows or a Linux machine and I will add clarifications specific to other systems shortly.
 Please stay tuned!
 If you run into an issue with this tutorial, please feel free to open an issue in this repository or to reach out to me on [Hyperledger Slack](https://hyperledgerproject.slack.com/).
 My handle is `@anya`.